Black Bean Brownies

 Are black bean brownies healthy?

-Black bean brownies are healthier than brownies made with all-purpose flour.
+Brownies made with black beans are healthier than brownies made with all-purpose flour.
 Black beans are packed with fiber.
-They also contain vitamins B2 and B9, as well as a high amount of potassium and other minerals.
+They also contain vitamins B2 and B9, as well as a high amount of potassium and other minerals (source).

 black bean brownies recipe.